nitrictech/docs/docs/collections/_index.md

 ### Collections

-A collection in a unique collection of unstructured data that is made up of many documents.
+A collection is a unique collection of unstructured data that is made up of many documents.
 Collections can most often be thought of as a category of related documents.
 E.g. `countries`

 ### Documents